spotify/spydra/README.md

 `Spydra` supports submitting data processing jobs to Dataproc as well as to existing on-premise Hadoop infrastructure and is designed to ease the migration to and/or dual use of Google Cloud Platform and on-premise infrastructure.

-`Spydra` is desined to be very configurable and allows the usage of all job types and configurations supported by the [gcloud dataproc clusters create](https://cloud.google.com/sdk/gcloud/reference/dataproc/jobs/submit/) and [gcloud dataproc jobs submit](https://cloud.google.com/sdk/gcloud/reference/dataproc/jobs/submit/) commands.
+`Spydra` is designed to be very configurable and allows the usage of all job types and configurations supported by the [gcloud dataproc clusters create](https://cloud.google.com/sdk/gcloud/reference/dataproc/jobs/submit/) and [gcloud dataproc jobs submit](https://cloud.google.com/sdk/gcloud/reference/dataproc/jobs/submit/) commands.